PaulCapestany/toy-service/README.md

 Each entry includes `level`, `time`, and `message` fields so you can filter quickly.
 For example, `jq 'select(.level=="error")'` will highlight only failures during tests.
 Keep production runs at `LOG_VERBOSITY=info` to avoid excessive noise.
+Timestamps default to Unix seconds because `zerolog` is configured with `zerolog.TimeFormatUnix` in `cmd/server/main.go`.

 ### Testing & Validation